Cool Dairy Facts

 ● All 50 states in the United States have dairy farms.

-● The natural yellow color of butter comes mainly from the bets-carotene found in the grass cows eat.
+● The natural yellow color of butter comes mainly from the beta-carotene found in the grass cows eat.

 ● The average cow drinks from 30 - 50 gallons of water each day - about a bathtub's worth.